 Leasing an aircraft hangar essentially means that you will be renting the space from someone that owns it, just like you would a house or commercial building.
 There will be set agreements in place that will dictate exactly what you can store in the aircraft hangar, how many planes they will allow inside at one time, and for how long.
 Many people that lease out their aircraft hangars will specify that only planes can be stored inside.

 Leasing an aircraft hangar can be economical should you only need the hangar space for a short amount of time, or if you’re unsure whether your current aviation obsession will turn into a long-term passion.
 A lease allows the freedom to only pay for the aircraft hangar for an agreed amount of time and either weekly, monthly or annually.

-Aircraft hangars listed for lease online currently go for anything from $1,300 a year to upwards of $1,800 depending on the size of the aircraft hangar you will be leasing, and the location.
+Aircraft hangars listed for lease online currently go for anything from $5,000 a year upwards depending on the size of the aircraft hangar you will be leasing, and the location.
 The more remote your location and the smaller the aircraft hangar, will reduce the amount of rent that you will need to pay.